 Native to Africa, males of these species can grow to over 4 inches, and can weigh as much as 100 grams (3.5 ounces) in their larval stage.
-They typically don't move much in the mornings when it is cool and stay in a lethargic state, reports the Royal Museum for Central Africa.
+They typically don't move much in the mornings when it is cool and stay in a lethargic state.
 But once they are warmed by the sun, they become more active.
 They'll fly away when they are frightened.

 Though they are believed to be primarily vegetarian in the wild, they have shown a voracious appetite for protein in captivity, and captive beetles are often fed dog and cat food.